06 December 2017

 School Business Studies Trip to Frankfurt

-Frankfurt is the financial centre of the Eurozone, making it a fantastic choice for a business studies school trip!
+Frankfurt is the financial centre of the Eurozone, making it a fantastic choice for a trip focusing on business studies!

 £379PP